Service Level Management

 - Reopen goal—Flag to reopen a service target.
 The measurements are reopened when the Start When condition is met and the measurement continues from the previous status.

-A service target is applied to a record when the Terms and conditions, and Start When qualifications are met.
-If the Terms and conditions qualifications are met, but the Start When qualification is not met, the measurement record is not created for the service target.
+A service target is applied to a record when the Terms and conditions, and Start When qualifications are true.
+If the Terms and conditions qualifications are true, but the Start When qualification is not true, the measurement record is not created for the service target.